 • How does this program view 'translation'?

-The NIH view of translation is research directed towards clinical relevance.
-In this very broad sense, all proposals should be relevant to healthcare; otherwise they would not qualify under the theme of nanomedicine.
+We view it as pushing towards clinical relevance.
+If a proposal is not relevant to healthcare, it would not qualify.
 We are not looking to fund nanobiology without an eventual path toward a human disease.